ZSH64/lan/01-interview.md

 basically  migrated that to host on k8s
 My job was to build the individual environments so that we could move them those applications through those environments, make sure they are adhering to their quality, the security standard, to the  regulatory standard, and then we could present them to the actual customers

-My first job was building the k8s clusters so that we could host the applications; the applications are written in microservices pattern, so each single microservice has its own entities working  on it's own container, using its own database and stuff like that
+My first job was **building the k8s clusters** so that we could host the applications; the applications **are written in microservices pattern**, so each single microservice has its own entities working  on it's own container, using its own database and stuff like that

 We have five environments at the moment; the largest one is the production one, which is seven nodes, but that's gonna be growing pretty rapidly, parallel to that we use the engine called The App Service Environment(ASE), that's the service from Azure which allows you to run legacy windows applications without need to host your own server, basically your IIS application id started into App Service Enviroment, it needs  its own kind of container, it is not really container because windows doesn't have containers, but its is just emulate the IIS, and it is managed.  it takes of you the security patching and all the operations related to VMs hosting.